DrSmile444/page-executor/README.md

 ## Features

-- Emulates full DOM tree and gives access to elements
+- [x] Emulates full DOM tree and gives access to elements
+- [ ] Add puppeteer to create screenshots and etc

 ## Installing